Richard Delvy: Overview

 Richard Delvy was a surf music pioneer.
-In 1960, the first band he played drums in was called The Bel-Airs, and in late 1962 he founded The Challengers.
+In 1960, the first band he played drums in was called The Bel-Airs, and in late 1962, he founded The Challengers.
 They produced a smash hit album titled Surfbeat, released in January 1963.
 Surfbeat took the California Sound and surf music to new levels of acceptance and remains the best selling surf album of all time.
 His band released 15 Challengers albums throughout the sixties as well as others recorded under different names for the US and foreign markets.

 Delvy also worked as a record producer through the rest of the 60's evolving with hot rod rock, folk rock, pop, rock, and psychedelic rock music as they developed.
 In the early 1970s, Delvy toured as the music director for Tony Orlando and Dawn and with the teen sensation David Cassidy, star of The Partridge Family TV show.
 During Delvy's career, he also worked for MGM Music, Bell Records, and Carousel Records.
 Billboard recognized Delvy as a multi-talented music entrepreneur and promoter who had the talent to join many different attributes needed as a performer and to manage artists' output effectively.

 Death and legacy

 Richard Delvy died on February 6, 2010, after suffering from a long illness.
 He helped produce many known and unknown artists, and was involved in all aspects of the music business.
-He was survived by his wife Bonnie, three children, and one grandchild.
+He was out lived by his wife Bonnie, three children, and one grandchild.